翻譯進度

 15};

-Using Alpine & Blade
+Using Alpine and Blade

 Using Laravel Precognition, you can offer live validation experiences to your users without having to duplicate your validation rules in your frontend Alpine application.
 To illustrate how it works, let's build a form for creating new users within our application.